ManimCommunity/manim/docs/source/tutorials/configuration.rst

 .. code-block:: bash

-   manim <file.py> SceneName -o myscene -c WHITE
+   manim -o myscene -c WHITE <file.py> SceneName

 Any command line flags have precedence over any config file.
-For example, using the previous two config files and executing :code:`manim <file.py>
+For example, using the previous two config files and executing :code:`manim -c RED
-SceneName -c RED` is equivalent to not using any config files and executing
+<file.py> SceneName` is equivalent to not using any config files and
+executing

 .. code-block:: bash

-   manim <file.py> SceneName -o myscene -c RED
+   manim -o myscene -c RED <file.py> SceneName

 There is also a **library-wide** config file that determines manim's default behavior, and applies to every user of the library.
 It has the least